 Mt Baruntse and Mera Peak Expedition: with Himalayan Alpine Adventure Trek & Expedition

-Mt Baruntse lies in the heart of the Khumbu region in the lap of Mt Everest, Mt Lhotse and Mt Makalu.
-This mountain is becoming famous for its expeditions just as Mt Pumori, Mt Ama Dablam and Mt Everest are.
+Mt Baruntse lies in the heart of the Khumbu region in the lap of Mt Everest, Mt Lhotse, and Mt Makalu.
+This mountain is becoming famous for its expeditions just as Mt Pumori, Mt Ama Dablam, and Mt Everest are.
 Baruntse is an attractive mountain for climbing due to its location, classical symmetrical beauty and is relatively accessible to climbers with a wide range of skills.
 It is the most accessible 7000m peak in the region.
 World famous climbers Sir Edmund Hillary and Jim McFarland were also the first summiteers of Mt Baruntse.
 Collin Todd and Geoff Harrow ascended Mt.
 Baruntse firstly on 30 May 1954.

-The South-east Ridge of Baruntse is a bit difficult, but is a straightforward climb.
-In the expedition of Mt Baruntse there are hard sections of 50 degrees elevation with a prominent ice cliff for climbing and the risk of avalanches.
+The South-east Ridge of Baruntse is a bit difficult but is a straightforward climb.
+In the expedition of Mt Baruntse, there are hard sections of 50 degrees elevation with a prominent ice cliff for climbing and the risk of avalanches.
 The climbers have been most successful in the spring; this is the safest season.
 However, some climbers have reached the top of Mt Baruntse in the autumn season too.

-Expeditions on Baruntse experience a sense of being in a remote area without having to investing any considerable time or effort.
+Expeditions on Baruntse experience a sense of being in a remote area without having to invest any considerable time or effort.
 There are two ways of getting to the peak from Lukla: via Mera La Pass and Hunku Glacier with a possibility of climbing Mera Peak as a part of the adventure; and from Tumlingtar along the Makalu access trek and West Barun glacier.
 The second option also offers a crossover and walk out via Mera La Pass to Lukla, a full spectrum adventure.

-The ascent route for the Baruntse Expedition is along the southern ridge overhanging the famous West Pass; this is in fact the traditional route opened by Hillary and Ship Ton in 1952.
+The ascent route for the Baruntse Expedition is along the southern ridge overhanging the famous West Pass; this is, in fact, the traditional route opened by Hillary and Ship Ton in 1952.
 The regular approach begins at Lukla and takes you across the Hungu Valley, one of the most fertile regions in Nepal, passing northward through a beautiful alpine environment.
 The walk passes through delightful Sherpa country and provides excellent acclimatization.
 The Baruntse Base Camp is at an altitude of around 54,000m and sits near the pristine lake below Amphu Laptsa Pass.
 The route then follows a long ridge leading to the summit.